Ghost1997/AssignmentNodeApi/README.md

 Node Assignment

 1. Download Project
-2. in terminal write "npm start"
+2. In terminal write "npm start" it will run index.js file
-3. do all api operation
+3. Do all api operation